finller/laravel-kpi/README.md

 This package provides a way to store kpis from your app in your database and then retreive them easily in different ways.
 It is espacially usefull to tracks things related to your models like:

 -   the number of users
--   the number of products
+-   the number of subscribed users
+-   the total revenue
 -   ...

 It's a perfect tool for building dashboard ans display stats/charts.